acivux/Project5/README.md

 * Select `UTC``, press enter.

 ## ntpd service
-The ntpd calculates clock drift to prevent large corrections when the system time is updated.
+The ntpd service calculates clock drift to prevent large corrections when the system time is updated.
-To install: `sudo apt-get install ntp`
+* To install: `sudo apt-get install ntp`
-To start the service: `sudo service ntp start`
+* To start the service: `sudo service ntp start`
-To inspect the status: `sudo ntpq -p`
+* To inspect the status: `sudo ntpq -p`

 ## Update clock daily
 Keeping the system clock updated on a daily basis, we make use of the built in cron functionality of Ubuntu.
-* Create file in /etc/cron.daily/ntpdate:
+* Create file:  `sudo nano /etc/cron.daily/ntpdate`, and add this content:
 ```
 #!/bin/sh
 ntpdate ntp.ubuntu.com`
 ```

 * Using the command line, make the file executable: `sudo chmod 755 /etc/cron.daily/ntpdate`

 ## Update all installed packages
 * `sudo apt-get update`